graphology/graphology/docs/attributes.md

 ## #.getEdgeAttribute

-Returns the desired edge's attribute.
+Returns the desired edge's attribute or `undefined` if not found.

 *Example*